 Filing a Complaint with the Enforcement Division

 If you believe that a state, county or municipal employee has violated the conflict of interest or financial disclosure law, you can file a complaint with the Commission's Enforcement Division.
 All materials relating to a complaint are required by law to be kept confidential, as well as the name of the complainant.
-A complaint may be filed by telephone by speaking to an Intake Investigator, or in writing via U.S. mail, or electronically by using the on-line complaint form.
+A complaint may be filed by telephone by speaking to an Intake Investigator, or in writing via U.S. mail, or electronically by email.

 Please note the following: